comcode-org/binmat_rules/README.md

 The card can then be drawn from the top of the newly formed deck.

 Any deck which has its discard pile shuffled into it is to be placed face down.
-This includes previously face-up lane decks.
+This includes lane decks which previously had their top card face up - their top cards should now remain face down for the remainder of the game.

 ### Playing a Card